-11

-7.1 How is your company supporting Independent Smallholder groups?
+/.1 How is your company supporting independent Smallholder groups?

-✓ Sourcing of physical FFB
+$\mathbf{\underline{Y}}$ Sourcing of physical FFB

 Financial support

-☐ Operations support
+Operations support

-✓ Training support
+\mathbf{Y} Training support

 Community development

-☐ Not supporting Independent Smallholder groups
+Not supporting Independent Smallholder groups

-✓ Others

-Others
+lacksquare Others

-Oil palm smallholders have a critical role in helping us achieve our sustainability goals, they are part of the supply chain providing an estimated 40% of world palm oil production.
-As part of our Company's involvement, UP continuously engages with smallholders on an annual basis.
-In view of the COVID-19 pandemic, the Smallholder's Field Day for 2021 was deferred until the situation of COVID-19 is normalized.
-We planned to organise a Smallholders' Field Day in November 2022 barring any Covid-19 outbreak.
+Oth ers

-The last Smallholder's Field Day was held on 16th November 2019.
-We invited 150 smallholders from local districts to visit our plantations to get a better understanding of good agricultural practices, sustainability initiatives and environmental protection.
-We are pleased to inform that 134 smallholders attended the Smallholders Field Day.
-The smallholders were given training sessions in safe handling of pesticides with appropriate Personal Protective Equipment (PPE), effective use of pre-emergent herbicides for less chemical usage, integrated pest management (IPM) mechanized harvesting in order to assist them with their agricultural interests.
+We organise annual smallholders field day and we invite smallholders from local districts to visit our plantations to get a better understanding of good agricultural practices, sustainability initiatives and environmental protection.
+The smallholders were given training on the safe use of chemical and appropriate usage of Personal Protective Equipment (PPE), effective use of pre-emergent herbicides for less chemical usage, integrated pest management (IPM) mechanized harvesting in order to assist them with their agricultural interests.
 Demonstration on fire combat procedures were carried out to further enhance the awareness of neighbouring smallholders in case of fire incidence and were informed to contact UP for emergency assistance within the close vicinity.
-We also introduce the concept of RSPO and basic Principles and Criteria for smallholders to gain an understanding and receive the necessary preparation to eventually become RSPO certified.
+We also introduce the concept of RSPO and basic Principles and Criteria for smallholders to gain an understanding and receive the necessary preparation to eventually become a RSPO member.

 7.1.1 Please provide the names and locations of the oil palm Independent Smallholder groups that you are currently supporting.
 This question is not mandatory, and is left to the discretion of the RSPO member to answer.

-In Malaysia, all of our mills only receive own certified FFBs.
+UP does not source any third party FFB for our Malaysian Mills.
 However, we provide training to the independent smallholders who own the plantation within our vicinity.